Get exclusive insights on privacy laws, compliance strategies, and product updates delivered to your inbox

 Although the data coming into effect under the CPRA on January 1, 2023, has a lookback period of one year, This means that requests would pertain to the period starting on January 1, 2022.

-Complying with CPRA requests is not hard at all if you know your data flows and are equipped with the right tools to identify data quickly and deliver on the request.
+Complying with CPRA requests is not hard at all if you know your data flows and are equipped with the right tools - the same applies to GDPR - to identify data quickly and deliver on the request.

 Given the potentially far-reaching implications of the CPRA, organizations doing business in California will need to review their current data governance practices and make sure they are compliant with the new law.
 For more information on how to do this, please see our previous blog post, What is CPRA and how does it differ from CCPA?